Appy011/are_you_dirty_enough/README.md

 # Modeling

+Models used were Logistic Regression, Random Forest Classifier, and Neural Network.

-I began the modeling with Logistic Regression and Random Forests.
-The accuracy for the Logistic Regression was 0.96 while that for Random Forests was 0.95.
-Shown below are the ROC curves and Precision-Recall curve for both the models.
+Initially 56-speaker dataset was used to training and validation of the model and 28-speaker dataset for testing.
+The obtained accuracy for the Logistic Regression was 0.96, Random Forests was 0.95, and for Neural Network was 0.99.

+Shown below are the ROC curves and Precision-Recall curve for Logistic Regression and Random Forest Classifier,

 <p align="center"><img src="images/ROC_classification_models.png" /p>